darthshittious/darthshittious/README.md

 I've been an avid Python programmer since March 2016, and I rather enjoy the language.
 I've also dabbled in lower level languages like Rust, C++, and C.

 Kotlin/Java are hobbies, but more small-time (no, not Android welp).
+I like <a href="https://github.com/droidthug">Jake</a>.

 <h2>
 Contact